Aspen Conducting AcademyBack To Programs of Study

 Last summer, Music Director and ACA Director Robert Spano was joined by guest conductors Hugh Wolff, Patrick Summers, and Federico Cortese.
 In 2017, guest conductors include Mark Stringer, Larry Rachleff, and Markus Stenz.

 The Academy brings to each participant the national attention that is critical to establishing a career.
-Established conductors, orchestra managers, artist managers, music critics, and other music executives may come to Aspen each summer to spotlight the brightest emerging talent.
+Established conductors, orchestra managers, artist managers, music critics, and other music executives may come to Aspen each summer to spot the brightest emerging talent.

-Each AACA participant will receive a full fellowship.
+Each ACA participant will receive a fellowship.
 The participant will be active as a conductor in front of the fifty-five member Academy Orchestra, with the goal of permitting each conductor at least thirty minutes of podium time in at least six of the Academy's eight weeks.
 When off the podium, most conductors will play an instrument in the orchestra; however, a limited number of conductor spaces are available to pianists and non-orchestral instrumentalists.